GROWLS - EVALUATIONG OTHER GROWLS

 1) Is your dog a “nervous Nellie”, high strung and overly reactive to things in their environment?
 For these type dogs, they would be especially reactive to things that startle them or that they are unprepared for and may react/reflex in a fear/self protection mode.

+2) Does your dog lack self confidence?
+If so, the above reactions can occur.
 Basically, they do not believe they can handle themselves in various situations.
 This can mean they react in a defensive/self protective mode.

 3) Has your dog had bad experiences when waken suddenly or unexpectedly startled/frightened?